AdobeDocs/experience-manager-65.nl-NL/help/assets/link-sharing.md

    Als u wilt schakelen naar de lijstweergave, klikt of tikt u op de layoutoptie op de werkbalk.

-1. Als u een voorvertoning van het element wilt genereren, klikt of tikt u op het gedeelde element.
-Als u de voorvertoning wilt sluiten en wilt terugkeren naar de pagina **[!UICONTROL Marketing Cloud]** , klikt of tikt u op **[!UICONTROL Terug]** op de werkbalk.
-Als u een map hebt gedeeld, klikt of tikt u op **[!UICONTROL Bovenliggende map]** om terug te keren naar de bovenliggende map.
+1. Als u een voorvertoning van de asset wilt genereren, klikt of tikt u op de gedeelde asset.
+To close the preview and return to the **[!UICONTROL Marketing Cloud]** page, click/tap **[!UICONTROL Back]** in the toolbar.
+If you have shared a folder, click/tap **[!UICONTROL Parent Folder]** to return to the parent folder.

    ![chlimage_1-261](assets/chlimage_1-546.png)